SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 9. We are now able to verify the results in the ***Data Preview*** by choosing ***F8***.
 Our CDS View data preview should look like this:<br><br>
 ![](/exercises/dd1/images/1-009a.JPG)<br><br>

 We have now successfully created the first simple CDS View in SAP S/4HANA.
-In the next step we'll be implementing a more complex CDS view that joins multiple tables.
+In the next step we'll showing how we can enable it for delta processing based on CDC.

 ## Deep Dive 1.2 - Delta-enablement for simple ABAP CDS Views

 Delta-enablement for simple ABAP CDS Views is pretty easy!
-The only step to do is adding the `@Analytics` annotation to the view that sets the enabled flag and the change data capturing approach.<br>
+The only step to do is adding the `@Analytics` annotation to the view that sets the enabled flag and the change data capture approach.<br>

 Let's continue with the simple ABAP CDS View that we have implemented in the previous section and introduce the CDC delta for **`Z_CDS_EPM_BUPA`**.<br><br>